Smoke Inhalation Overview

 Smoke Inhalation Causes

-Smoke inhalation damages the body by simple asphyxiation (lack of oxygen), chemical irritation, chemical asphyxiation, or a combination of these.
+Smoke inhalation damages the body by simple asphyxiation (lack of oxygen), chemical or thermal irritation, chemical asphyxiation, or a combination of these.

-- Combustion can simply use up the oxygen near the fire and lead to your death when there is no oxygen for you to breathe.
+- Combustion can use up oxygen near the fire and lead to death when there is no oxygen left to breathe

-- Smoke itself can contain products that do not cause direct harm to you, but they take up the space that is needed for oxygen.
-Carbon dioxide acts in this way.
+- Smoke itself can contain products that do not cause direct harm to you, but that take up the space needed for oxygen.
+Carbon dioxide, for instance, acts in this way.

 Smoke Inhalation Symptoms

 Numerous signs and symptoms of smoke inhalation may develop.
 Symptoms may include cough, shortness of breath, hoarseness, headache, and acute mental status changes.